 "Oh.
 Okay.
 Thank you anyway."

 "Is she there?
 What's going on?"
-Anthony pressed his ear to the phone.
+Andy pressed his ear to the phone.

-"Anthony, shut up!"
-Alice blinked at the sound of the dial tone.
+"Andy, shut up!"
+Audrey blinked at the sound of the dial tone.
 "She hung up."

 "Damn."
 He headed into the living room and sat down on the couch.
 "Well.
 There goes that plan."

 "Carrie might be feeling better tomorrow and she might be able to walk with us."

 "Or we could have Mum or Dad drive us and give her a ride."

 "Walking is better for cramps."